-The Alameda County Fair in Pleasanton is a traditional state fair format: carnival rides and games, award-winning quilts and pigs, and booths offering treats like funnel cakes and deep-fried pickles.
+The Alameda County Fair in Pleasanton is a traditional fair with carnival rides and games; award-winning quilts and pigs; and booths offering treats like funnel cakes and deep-fried pickles.
+It runs this year from June 15th to July 8th, but not on Mondays or Tuesdays.

-I took my children on opening day which was the smartest move I could have made, because admission for all three of us was three dollars.
-Normally adults are $10 and children 6-12 are $6, while children under 6 are free.
+Last year, I took my children on $1 Day – dollar admission, dollar rides – which was the smartest move I could have made because admission for all three of us was three dollars.
+Normally adults are $12 and children 6-12 are $8, while children under 6 are free for pre-sale tickets.
+Add $3/adults, $2/child if you buy at the gate.

 There are reptile shows, a younger kids area, and a sophisticated model train set-up.
 My 6-year old and I enjoyed browsing a room full of bunnies and learning their breeds.